 - Wrapping Up

-Don’t think about Azure dashboard login, you just need to login to the Azure Portal and Follow the below steps to create an Azure dashboard in Azure Portal.
+Don’t think about the Azure dashboard login.
+You need to log in to the Azure Portal and Follow the below steps to create an Azure dashboard in the Azure Portal.

 - Log in to the Azure Portal.